 Proposal Requirements

 The 3 (4) customer communities of IANA will be asked to submit a proposal which addresses all of the following aspects of their own individual community requirements/arrangements.
-Proposals should follow this format to the maximum extent possible, to allow the CG to more easily assimilate the results.
+Proposals should follow this format to the maximum extent possible, to allow the ICG to more easily assimilate the results.

-Communities are encouraged to adhere to open and inclusive process in developing their proposals, and to actively seek out and encourage participation by those parties with a significant interest in their proposal.
+Communities are encouraged to adhere to open and inclusive process in developing their proposals, and to actively seek out and encourage wide participation by those parties with interest in their proposal.

-Understanding that a major challenge of the CG will be to identify and help to reconcile differences between submissions, proposals should identify wherever possible which elements are essential (considered non-negotiable), which are preferences, and also where distinct alternative options can be identified.
+Understanding that a major challenge of the ICG will be to identify and help to reconcile differences between submissions, proposals should identify wherever possible which elements are essential (considered non-negotiable), which are preferences, and also where distinct alternative options can be identified.

 For each question, respondents are asked to provide the answers to the question under the current operating framework as well as how such answers may change or be impacted by any changes being proposed as part of the IANA stewardship transition.
 While each question is narrowly defined to allow for comparability of answers, respondents are encouraged to provide further information in explanatory sections, including accessible summaries of policies/practices and associated references to source documents of such policies/practices.
 In this way, the responses to the questionnaire will be useful at the operational level as well as to the broader stakeholder communities.